GrahamArden/notes/personal/travel_checklist.md

 - Copy of passports
 - Copy of EHIC/GHIC card
 - Copy of driving licence
+- Copy of van insurance/breakdown cover (if applicable)
 - Any tickets
 - Boarding cards